-State Approved Effective Programs meet the following criteria:
+State Approved Programs meet the following criteria:

 - Program/principle has been identified or recognized publicly and has received awards, honors or mentions. - Program/principle has appeared in a non-referenced professional publication or journal.
-Note: It is important to distinguish between citations found in professional publications and those found in journals. - BDAP will consider programs that were purchased from a developer to be Innovative Programs (e.g., Babes, Project Meds, Parent-to-Parent, etc.).
+Note: It is important to distinguish between citations found in professional publications and those found in journals. - Program/principle must have an evaluation that includes, but is not limited to, a pre/post test and/or survey